Diba77/git-github/README.md

 # git-github
-This is for tutorial purposes only
+This is for tutorial purposes only.